moneil/OSCELOT-DSKTOOL-for-HEROKU/README.md

   <li>Upgraded Python to 3.10.5</li>
   <li>Upgraded Django to latest stable (4.0.6 as of this release).</li>
   <li>Removed OSCELOT references</li>
-  <li>Moving to new github site with the new project name of "DSKTOOL for Learn" :: https://github.com/moneil/DSKTOOL-for-Learn.</li>
   <li>Fixed change report error on empty database.</li>
   <li>Added capability to clear report database.</li>
   <li>Added capability to download .zip of report database</li>